-The three amigos of The Annie Café & Bar — Sam Governale, Chef Robert Del Grande, Ben Berg — celebrating at the opening.
+The three amigos of Turner's and The Annie Café & Bar — Sam Governale, Chef Robert Del Grande, Ben Berg — celebrating at the opening.
 (Photo by Jacob Power)

 Rustic white-washed brick and white wooden floors brighten the former Café Annie space.
 Just call it The Annie.
 (Photo by Shelby Hodge)

 Ben Berg describes his latest investment as a 'kick-ass' bar.

 The green theme in The Annie Café & Bar decorative scheme dominates the bar design.

 The Annie terrace offers views to Post Oak Boulevard (Photo by Jacob Power)